Menu

 This property is named for Jose Carreiro, who served as Chair of Marshfield’s Community Preservation Committee and was actively involved in protecting this small but beautiful parcel from development.
 A bench at a spot overlooking the river valley stands in his honor.

 The town’s acquisition of the Jose Carreiro Woodland in 2009 marked the successful end to a protracted battle.
 In the early 2000s, after its longtime owner passed away, the property was slated for development as the 18-unit “North River Village.”
 Many locals viewed this as a travesty.
 Walking trails with gorgeous views had existed for years, as well as cart paths that dated back centuries.
-Plus the area was, as is, environmentally-sensitive, with a endangered species, a large vernal pool and some archaeological ruins.
+Plus the area was, and is, environmentally-sensitive, with an endangered species, a large vernal pool, and some archaeological ruins.
 Plans for development prevailed until the 2007 recession.
 After a significant drop in market value, the Community Preservation Committee was able to purchase the 11-acre property for $850,000.
 Eleven acres isn’t much, but when combined with the larger, and equally beautiful Two Mile Farm, it’s a treasure.

 The woods in this part of town seem so quiet now.
 But it isn’t much of a stretch to imagine how different the landscape was 150 years ago.
 Back then, the once-bustling North River shipbuilding industry was already drawing to a close.
 The lands that bordered the river had been cleared completely, to make room for agriculture.
 The trees had all been chopped down and hauled away to local sawmills.
 But now the trees have grown back, and if we’re fortunate – and if we continue to empower our towns to make good decisions — this time they will remain.